karttoon/curtain/README.md

 # curtain

+This version of Curtain is no longer maintained.
+Please see the Curtain module for Cuckoo found [HERE](https://github.com/karttoon/curtaincuckoo/).
+---

 Curtain is a small script to quickly grab PowerShell ScriptBlock log events for fast analysis of heavily obfuscated PowerShell.

 Blog post - [09NOV2017 - PowerShell Deobfuscation with Curtain](http://ropgadget.com/posts/intro_curtain.html)